gajos112/VolumeShadowCopyCollector/README.md

 # VolumeShadowCopyCollector

-VolumeShadowCopyCollector was designed for all DFIR analysts who want to automate artifacts collection from VSS.
-It is a command line tool written in C# .Net Framework and requires admin rights.
+VolumeShadowCopyCollector was designed for all DFIR analysts who want to automate artifact collections from VSS.
+It is a command line tool written in C# .Net Framework and requires admin rights to run.

-The tool was designed for .NET Framework version 4.6.
-It may work on earlier versions as well, but I did not test it.
-I used one specific package called System.IO.Compression.ZipFile that is supported by version 4.3.0 and newer, therefore it will not work properly on versions prior to 4.3.0.
+The tool was designed for .NET Framework version 4.6; however, it may work on earlier versions as well, but this has not been tested.
+A key dependency is a package named "System.IO.Compression.ZipFile" that is supported by version 4.3.0 and newer, therefore it will not work properly on versions prior to 4.3.0.

-Based on the article https://docs.microsoft.com/en-us/archive/blogs/astebner/mailbag-what-version-of-the-net-framework-is-included-in-what-version-of-the-os Windows 10 (all editions) includes the .NET Framework 4.6 as an OS component, and it is installed by default.
-It means that the tool supposed to work on all Windows 10 systems without any issues.
+Based on the following article Windows 10 (all editions) includes the .NET Framework 4.6 as an OS component, and it is installed by default.
+Therefore, based upon this, the tool should work on all current Windows 10 systems.

 - Windows 10 1507 (all editions) includes the .NET Framework 4.6.0
 - Windows 10 1511 November 2015 Update (all editions) includes the .NET Framework 4.6.1